dheero/OBF.github.io/wiki/BOSC_2010_Proceedings.md

     Journal standard.
 -   Once the article has been typeset by BMC, the authors will be notified to check their articles for corrections.
--   Once all of the corrections are in, the articles will be published.
+-   Once all of the corrections are in and payment of the Open Access page charges (see below) has been made, the articles will be published.

 Open Access Page Charges
 ------------------------